wdenton/c4lj-dentographs-paper/dentograph-paper.markdown

     $ gunzip utoronto-949.txt.gz

-(!!!
-A note about holdings counts: !!!
-Holdings and item counts may or may not be represented in the Internet Archive dumps.
-Maybe one dump has ten 090s or 949s for a record with ten copies while another has one.
-Should all items be represented?
-Counting ten copies of one thing leads to a different kind of dentograph.)

 ## How to extract data from MARC records

 Dealing with a large set of MARC records can be painful.
 There are so many ways that a library can customize its data for its individual needs that writing one script to extract call numbers from any of the Open Library dumps became tedious and complicated.
 In the end I found it was much easier and faster to run `yaz-marcdump` on all the files, pick out the one MARC field I needed, and then process those lines to pick out the call numbers and store them in a text file.
 I'll show how I did this with the Toronto Public Library (TPL) data.